zac7777/Entropy/Entropy/Species/Avas.md

 Number of limbs: two arms, two legs, one head

-*Winged:* you may fly, ignoring gravity and anything on the ground, however while flying your attacks have +15 Accuracy and attacks made against you have advantage
+*Winged:* you have the ability to fly, ignoring gravity and anything on the ground, however while flying your attacks have +15 Accuracy and attacks made against you have advantage

 ---

+*Fly:* 2 AP, start or stop flying

 Move action: 2 AP, if on land move 1 meter in any direction, if currently flying move 3 meters in any direction